Gleek231997/Product-Review-Sentiment-Analysis-Using-LSTM/README.md

 ## License

 This project is open-source and available under the MIT License.
-Tested and Approved